htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 group consists of high-energy (hep) and low-energy (lep) subgroups.
 The high-energy sub-group owns fifteen of the twenty physics slots, and the low-energy group owns the remainder.
-Groups are distinguished from subgroups by an intervening period character (.) in the group’s name.
+Groups are distinguished from subgroups by an intervening period character (.) in the group's name.
 Static quotas for these subgroups extend the example configuration:

 ::